 What does it look like?

 Measuring 12 - 20cm across its stretched tentacles, the Hapalochlaena lunulata, or greater blue-ringed octopus, is a small sea creature weighing between 25 - 80g.
-There are more than one species of this octopus, but the Hapalochlaena lunulata is the most prevalent in Tropical North Queensland.
+There are more than one species of this octopus, but the Hapalochlaena lunulata is the most prevalent that may be foun in Tropical North Queensland.

 When resting, the octopus will look dark brown and yellow.
 And while they may look harmless and certainly aren’t actively aggressive, the blue-ringed octopus is highly venomous, with a bite that is poisonous to humans, resulting in paralysis and possibly cardiac failure.